spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/retrieving-merchant-information.md

 ---
 title: Retrieving merchant information
-summary: "Learn how to manage merchant information via the Spryker Glue API."
+description: Retrieve the Marketplace merchant information via API
 ---

 Merchant is the individual or an organization selling products on the Marketplace.
 Every Merchant has a profile page where the customer can check contact information, opening hours, legal details, etc.